Communication Degree Jobs

 Graduates with a degree in communication from Drexel have gone on to careers at Comcast, CBS Radio, the U.S. State Department, Tierney, Estée Lauder, Urban Outfitters and many more.
 Discover the opportunities that await at Drexel’s Department of Communication — from skills-intensive courses to research opportunities and student-run literary magazines.

-BEGIN YOUR JOURNEY TO A BACHELOR'S IN COMMUNICATION TODAY
+BEGIN YOUR JOURNEY TODAY